Cat5TV/pinecraft/README.md

+# Pinecraft

-# Minecraft Server (Spigot) Installer for Raspberry Pi and Other SBCs
+## Minecraft Server (Spigot) Installer for Raspberry Pi and Other SBCs such a PINE64, ODROID and more

 This installer will setup a Minecraft Server running the latest version of Spigot.